Frequently Asked Questions:

 How can we book you for our wedding?

-Use our ‘Contact Me’ page or phone me, Pastor Ed, at 702-580-6589 to reserve your wedding date.
-I’ll ask you to email or write within thirty days, turning your reservation into a firm commitment.
+Use our ‘Contact Us’ page or phone Pastor Ed at 702.580.6589 to reserve your wedding time and date.
+You’ll have thirty days to turn your reservation into a firm commitment.

 How are your fees and gratuities handled?

-The standard price is published on my “Cost and Quality” page.
-If you’re making arrangements yourself, fees are payable by cash, check, or PayPal.
-Twenty-five percent is due when you firmly commit, and is not refundable.
-The remainder is due at your convenience before the wedding.
+The standard price is published on our “Cost and Quality” page.
+If you’re making arrangements yourself, fees are payable by cash, check, or PayPal at or before the wedding.
 Or you may choose to contract one of our excellent Las Vegas resorts that offer comprehensive wedding packages.
-In that case, my fees are usually included in their billing.
+In that case, our fees are usually included in their billing.

 Gratuities express appreciation.
 They are, of course, optional.
-Some couples present these on the day of their wedding.
-Some send cards or gifts later.
+Some couples present gratuities on the day of their wedding.
+Some send cards later.
 Some are very appreciative but consider gratuities to be out of place.

 How can we obtain your planning guide?